taylorspot/Dashboard/index.md

 This webapage contains analytics pertaining to the use of Spot App.
-There are three dashboards that focus on different elements of Spot App: *Spotter Metrics*, *Group Metrics*, *Gig Metric*.
+There are three dashboards that focus on different elements of Spot App: *Spotter Metrics*, *Group Metrics*, *Gig Metric* and *User Retention and Engagement*.
 On the top of each dashboard, there is a calendar that allows you to toggle a specific date range.

 Each dashboards contains several sections:
 * **Numbers at a Glance:** Numeric Indicators summarizing the performance of Spot App over the specified date range.
 Each scorecard contains the following subcomponents: